 Jonathan joined Watsi on June 30th, 2013.
-Five years ago, Jonathan became the 739th member to automatically support a new Watsi patient every month.
-Since then, 5,093 more people have become monthly donors!
-Jonathan's most recent donation traveled 8,300 miles to support Poe, a five-year-old from Burma, to fund his spleen removal for thalassemia.
+Eight years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation traveled 8,600 miles to support Ku, a young man from Thailand, to fund fracture repair surgery following a driving accident.